nbs-system/nxtool-ng/README.md

 BasicRule negative "rx:^https?://([0-9a-z-.]+\.)+[\w?+-=&/ ]+$" "msg:url" "mz:ARGS:url" "s:BLOCK";
 ```

-# Note on the structure ElasticSearch entries
+# Note on the structure of ElasticSearch entries

 Each core rule violation is logged in a NAXSI_FMT entry.
 Each violation is reported once in the ElasticSearch instance.
 Types in the used elasticsearch entries are enforced: